 A career in HR offers a wide range of exciting opportunities to make a real difference in the lives of employees and the success of an organization.
 From traditional roles like HR managers and recruiters to more specialized positions like learning and development and talent management, there’s something for everyone in the world of HR.
 Whether you’re just starting out in your career or looking for a change, it’s important to understand the different skills and qualifications needed for each role, as well as the potential career path and opportunities for growth.

-If you’re interested in a career in HR, the Foundation Certificate in Human Resource Management by SHRI Academy is a good first step to moving into the world of HR.
+If you’re interested in a career in HR, the Foundation Certificate in Human Resource Management or the Certificate in Human Resource Management by SHRI Academy is a good first step to moving into the world of HR.
 This program provides a comprehensive introduction to the key concepts and practices of human resources management and will provide you with the foundation knowledge that you need to succeed in the field.
 So, don’t miss out on the opportunity to develop the knowledge and skills that can help you to lead your organization to success.
-Enrol in the Foundation Certificate in Human Resource Management program today and take the first step in unlocking the power of HR for your organization.
+Enrol in the Foundation Certificate in Human Resource Management or the Certificate in Human Resource Management program today and take the first step in unlocking the power of HR for your organization.